 Lymphaticovenous anastomosis involves the use of superfine microsurgery to join lymphatic channels in the affected area directly to nearby veins.
 The lymphatics are quite small, typically approximately 0.1 mm to 0.3 mm in diameter.
-The procedure employs specialized techniques and superfine surgical suture sewn with the aid of an adapted high power microscope.
+The procedure employs specialized techniques and superfine surgical sutures sewn with the aid of an adapted high power microscope.

-LVA is the least invasive of the modern lymphedema procedures.
+LVA is the least invasive of the modern procedures.
 Patients have the option of returning home the day of their procedure.

-SUCTION-ASSISTED PROTEIN LIPECTOMY (SAPL) (also known as LYMPHATIC LIPOSUCTION)
+SUCTION-ASSISTED PROTEIN LIPECTOMY (SAPL) (ALSO KNOWN AS LYMPHATIC LIPOSUCTION)